eastbg/laravel-activityfeed/README.md

         ↓
       Users
 ```
 As pivot records don't exist when creating the Posts, we will save this event to be created as a notification by the cron job.
-The relationship chain is mapped in config file called af-database-targeting.php

-The relationship chain
+The difficult part is on mapping the relationship chain.

 ### Templating